 St. Bride's Church hides a dark history beneath its beauty.
 Containing crypts that housed thousands of skeletal remains from the Roman era to the 19th century, they’ve since been sealed due to numerous disturbing discoveries.

 St. Paul's Cathedral is known not only for its grandeur but also for ghostly tales, including the Whistling Clergyman who haunts the All Souls' Chapel.
+This building has survived blitzes, and bombings so it's no wonder it's so haunted.
 Security staff have reported other unsettling experiences, such as hearing children's cries, organ music, and doors mysteriously opening in the night.

 Nicknamed "The Wobbly Bridge," for its unsettling swaying motion, many believe the Millennium Bridge to be cursed.
 Visitors have reported ghostly experiences and phantom splashes, believing them to be the spirits of those who perished in the River Thames below.

-When you think of Shakespeare you don’t think “haunted” but there have been many mysterious sightings at the Globe Theatre with reports of a mysterious figure in Elizabethan clothing watching rehearsals, phantom footsteps, and ghostly applause.
+When you think of Shakespeare, you don’t think “haunted,” but there have been many mysterious sightings at the Globe Theatre with reports of a mysterious figure in Elizabethan clothing watching rehearsals, phantom footsteps, and ghostly applause.
 Hear about these strange occurrences and how they’re tied to the Globe’s tragic history.
+It's here where one actor gave a final fiery performance and met a brutal end.

 The Clink Prison, known for its brutal history of torture and death, is now a museum, but many believe the spirits of its tormented past still linger.
 Visitors often hear agonising screams, rattling chains, and report eerie encounters with a malevolent presence, believed to be the ghost of the cruel jailer, “The Gaoler.”